VatshVan/Mathematics_Of_Pricing_Derivatives/README.md

 ## 📂 Repository Structure

-The project is organized into weekly modules, each containing its own set of notebooks, scripts, and reports.
+The project is organized into weekly modules, each containing its own set of notebooks, scripts and reports.

 ```
 .